Jarlath Burns: Pre-GAA presidency

 Burns made his senior inter-county debut for Armagh in 1987.
 He captained Armagh to an Ulster SFC title in 1999.
 As a player, he also won two McKenna Cup titles.

 Burns managed Ireland to victory against Australia in the 2006 Ladies' International Rules Series.

 After retiring from playing, he became involved in the administrative affairs of the GAA.
 He served as an underage manager, club chairman and secretary with his local club.
 At county level, Burns was Armagh's Central Council delegate from 2010 to 2015.
 His involvement with the GAA at national level began in 2000 when he was appointed as the first players’ representative to Central Council.
 Since then, he has been involved in Scór, the GAA's medical and welfare committee, the GAA 125 anniversary committee and the pitch presentations committee, and he chaired the standing committee on playing rules.
 In 2012, he was in charge of a committee to decide when inter-provincial competitions should be played.

 He has worked for the media as a television analyst on The Championship on the BBC, and on TG4.

 In September 2019, the Armagh County Board formally proposed Burns as GAA president.

 GAA Presidency

 In February 2023, Burns was elected to succeed Larry McCarthy as President of the Gaelic Athletic Association.
 Burns' three-year presidential term began on 24 February 2024.

 In a wide-ranging interview on BBC Northern Ireland's Talkback on 17 April 2024, Burns spoke to William Crawley over many issues the GAA faces.

 In January 2025, after Naas GAA announced Rory Gallagher was to be appointed a coach, Burns sent an email to Naas GAA expressing concern about Gallagher's appointment, and the offer was withdrawn.

 He personally attended a special meeting of the Mayo County Board in May 2025.

 Personal life

 Burns, fluent in Irish, is married to Suzanne and they have five children.
-One of them, Jarly Óg, has played for Armagh, as has a nephew, Paddy.
+Megan, Fionnan, Jarly Óg, Conall and Ellen.Jarly Óg, has played for Armagh, as has a nephew, Paddy.
 In 2013, he became the principal of St Paul's High School, Bessbrook.